Are Cannabis Taxes Too Low? Some Economists Think So

 As legalization gains momentum across North America, many officials in non-legal states are looking wistfully at their 420-friendly neighbors and wondering if they’re missing out on an opportunity to bring in millions of dollars in cannabis tax revenue.

-by New York University, for example, suggests that legalization in New York State could “generate a new revenue stream dedicated to mass transit”—and help revive New York’s City’s crumbling subway system.
+A new report by New York University, for example, suggests that legalization in New York State could “generate a new revenue stream dedicated to mass transit”—and help revive New York’s City’s crumbling subway system.

 The Goldilocks Model